Mera Peak Climbing

-It is about one hour rocky mountain walk and some time we may need to use ropes for few steps climb if there are some ice or ice block to Mera La.
-It is fully tented camp accommodation and our camping crew prepare food and fixed tent.
-About to 5 hours trek.
+It is about one-hour rocky mountain walk and some time we may need to use ropes for few steps climb if there is some ice or ice block to Mera La.
+It is fully tented camp accommodation and our camping crew prepares food and fix the tents.
+About 5 hours trek.

 Day 11: Mera La – High Camp (5465m) 5-6hrs.
 B/L/D.

-From here its gradual uphill climb to high camp.
-On this day you will have magnificent mountain view including world highest Mt.
-Everest., Makalu, Lhotse, Cho-oyu and other mountain range. when you getting more high the view are more wider.
+From here its gradual uphill climb to the high camp.
+On this day you will have a magnificent mountain view including the one of the world’s highest Mt.
+Everest, Makalu, Lhotse, Cho-oyu and other mountain ranges.
+When you get higher, the view becomes wider.

 Day 12: High Camp – Mera Peak 6654m- Khare (4415m) 8-9hrs .B/L/D.

 This morning, we start summit climb to Mera early in the morning, with the ascent taking about 5 or 6 hours.
-The last 100 meters is steep climb to the summit on top of Mera Peak.
-From top, you will have 360 degree magnificent views to the surrounding mountains higher and lower than it.
-After taking your photos and getting your breath back, you return back down all the way to Khare, which is a longest day of the expedition.
-You need to walk straight down hill.
+The last 100 meters is a steep climb to the summit on top of Mera Peak.
+From the top, you will have a 360 degree magnificent view to the surrounding mountains higher and lower than it.
+After taking your photos and getting your breath back, you return back down all the way to Khare, which is the longest day of the expedition.
+You need to walk straight downhill.

 Day 13: Khare trek to Kothe.
 Kotthe( 3490m) 5-6hrs.
 B/L/D.

-Easy morning after the climbing, we cross small pass uphill and descend down along the same route, rocky trail and step downhill.
-It is up and down trail and enter Dudh koshi valey.
+Early morning after the climbing, we cross small pass uphill and descend down along the same route, rocky trail and steep downhill.
+It is an up and down trail as you enter Dudh Koshi valley.

 Day 14: Kothe to Chattra (4100m.)
 6-7hrs.
 B/L/D.

-Today you retrace the trail to Chattra, all the way descent down and down along the pine forest, rhododendrons forest, loose stone rocky trail.
-We left the Mera mountain back and getting close to Lukla.
+Today you retrace the trail to Chattra, all the way down along the pine forest, rhododendrons forest, loose stone rocky trail.
+We leave the Mera mountain back and get close to Lukla.
 Best view of Mt.
 Kongde and dudh Koshi valley with Lukla bazaar.
 Trekking time, approx 7 hours.

 Day 15: Chattra to Lukla (2800m) 4 to 5 hours.
 B/L/D.

-Today you retrace the trail to Lukla and, as this will be the last time you see some of your crew, you will no doubt have a party to celebrate a successful expedition.
+Today you retrace the trail to Lukla.
+As this will be the last time you see some of your crew, you will no doubt have a party to celebrate a successful expedition.

 Day 16: Lukla to Kathmandu.
 Breakfast and Hotel.